 When we arrived in Wengen, we noted that our hotel is located next door to an English speaking church called St. Bernard’s Wengen.
-In fact, they are serving light refreshments within a half an hour of our arrival.
+In fact, they were serving light refreshments within a half an hour of our arrival.
 We were suffering from the altitude so this was a wonderful welcome for us.
-We checked in to our hotel and then attended the social hour and got acquainted.
+We checked into our hotel and then attended the social hour and got acquainted.

 Having an English church near us meant:

 - We didn’t have to spend time looking for a church.

 - We had a VERY short commute.